smarthead/stylelint-config/README.md

 SmartHead config for Stylelint.

-This config is based on [stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard) [stylelint-config-recommended-scss](https://www.npmjs.com/package/stylelint-config-recommended-scss)
+This config is based on [stylelint-config-standard](https://www.npmjs.com/package/stylelint-config-standard) and [stylelint-config-recommended-scss](https://www.npmjs.com/package/stylelint-config-recommended-scss)

 ## Installation